haixizhang/haixizhang.github.io/_pages/about.md

 I'm passionate about advancing robotics and autonomy to improve the human experience through scalable, safe deployment solutions.
 Whether it's developing state-of-the-art perception algorithms or integrating complex sensor systems, I enjoy tackling challenges that bridge the gap between cutting-edge research and practical applications.

+When I'm not immersed in code or research, I'm fascinated by world history, particularly the Renaissance period through the Second Industrial Revolution.
+There's something captivating about how technological and social innovations from those eras laid the groundwork for today's advancements.
+I'm also a big fan of Yes, Prime Minister – the wit and political satire never get old!
 ---

 *Interested in autonomous systems, computer vision, or just want to discuss the future of robotics?
 I'd love to connect!*